 listen and empathize with your upset child.
 But there are times when even that's impossible due to time constraints, and you just have to drive.

-through, they'll drive more "bad" behavior.
-So the bad news is that while sometimes feelings just have to wait, when you can't listen to your
+they'll drive more "bad" behavior.
+So the bad news is that while sometimes feelings just have to wait, when you can't listen to your child's feelings

-But the good news is that many of these meltdowns can be avoided to begin with.
+But the good news is that many meltdowns like this can be avoided to begin with.
 Preventive maintenance to help your child process emotions minimizes

 meltdowns and increases cooperation.
 And if you have more than one child, you certainly can't always be available for meltdowns when your child "blows"

-so that means that your primary parenting strategy has to be prevention.
-Scheduled meltdowns, connection, empathy, "special time," roughhousing games,
+-- so that means that if you have more than one child, your primary parenting strategy needs to be prevention.

 So how can you use Preventive Maintenance?
-Watch for the next post!
+That's our next post!